boolean-uk/csharp-tdd-todo-list/domain.md

 TodoList			AllTasksSorted(string asc/desc)						Fetch tasks in order						list of tasks TodoList			PrintTaskList(List<Task> list)						Print the list of tasks						void

-TodoListExtended	FetchTaskByID(int id)								Fetch a task by id							int id of the task
+TodoListExtended	FetchTaskByID(int id)								Fetch a task by id							the task with the id
-																													-1 if not found TodoListExtended	UpdateTaskNameByID(int id, string newName)			Update task name by id						true if successful false if no task with id TodoListExtended	UpdateTaskStatusByID(int id, status newStatus)		Update task status by id					true if successful
+																													null if not found TodoListExtended	UpdateTaskNameByID(int id, string newName)			Update task name by id						true if successful false if no task with id TodoListExtended	UpdateTaskStatusByID(int id, status newStatus)		Update task status by id					true if successful